Liberal–National Coalition: Electoral organisation

-Coalition arrangements are facilitated by Australia's preferential voting systems which enable Liberals and Nationals to compete locally in "three-cornered-contests", with the Australian Labor Party (ALP), while exchanging preferences in elections.
+Coalition arrangements were facilitated by Australia's preferential voting systems which enable Liberals and Nationals to compete locally in three-cornered-contests, with the Australian Labor Party (ALP), while exchanging preferences in elections.
 Such contests would weaken their prospects under first-past-the-post voting.
-From time to time, friction is caused by the fact that the Liberal and National candidates are campaigning against each other, without long-term damage to the relationship.
+From time to time, friction was caused by the fact that the Liberal and National candidates were campaigning against each other, without long-term damage to the relationship.

 Indeed, the whole point of introducing preferential voting was to allow safe spoiler-free, three-cornered contests.
 It was a government of the Nationalist Party, a forerunner to the modern Liberal Party which introduced the legislation, following Labor's unexpected win at the 1918 Swan by-election where the conservative vote split.
 Two months later, the Corangamite by-election held under preferential voting caused the initially leading ALP candidate to lose after some lower-placed candidates' preferences had been distributed.

-As a result of variations on the preferential voting system used in every state and territory, the Coalition has been able to thrive, wherever both its member parties have both been active.
-The preferential voting system has allowed the Liberal and National parties to compete and co-operate at the same time.
-By contrast, a variation of the preferential system known as optional preferential voting has proven a significant handicap to coalition co-operation in Queensland and New South Wales, because significant numbers of voters do not express all useful preferences.
+As a result of variations on the preferential voting system used in every state and territory, the Coalition was able to thrive, wherever both its member parties have both been active.
+The preferential voting system allowed the Liberal and National parties to compete and co-operate at the same time.
+By contrast, a variation of the preferential system known as optional preferential voting proved a significant handicap to coalition co-operation in Queensland and New South Wales, because significant numbers of voters do not express all useful preferences.

 Nomenclature

-Due to a disciplined coalition between the parties and their predecessors being in existence for almost 100 years with only a few brief cessations within a parliamentary system, most commentators and the general public often refer to the Coalition as if it were a single party.
-Polling and electoral results contain a two-party-preferred (TPP) vote which is based on Labor and the Coalition.
+Due to a disciplined coalition between the parties and their predecessors being in existence for almost 100 years with only a few brief cessations within a parliamentary system, most commentators and the general public often referred to the Coalition as if it were a single party.
+Polling and electoral results contained a two-party-preferred (TPP) vote which was based on Labor and the Coalition.
 The Australian Electoral Commission has distinguished between "traditional" (Coalition/Labor) two-party-preferred (TPP/2PP) contests, and "non-traditional" (Independent, Greens, Liberal vs National) two-candidate-preferred (TCP/2CP) contests.
 At the 2010 federal election, all eight seats which resulted in a two-candidate-preferred result were re-counted to also express a statistical-only "traditional" two-party-preferred result.